A taste of the stone

 November's ambers are two stones with one glow: golden citrine — most of it heated Brazilian amethyst, honestly sold as such — and topaz, from imperial gold to treated blue.
 Warm, hard, and affordable across the board.

 MyPiece may earn a commission on items bought through these links.
-We don't stock or sell them — prices live on Amazon.
+As an Amazon Associate I earn from qualifying purchases.
+We don't stock, sell, or fulfil these items; pricing and availability live on Amazon.

 Ring · Solitaire